SaraB333/Cave-Monster/README.md

 # Cave Monster

-This project is a simple Text-Based Adventure Game where the player navigates through different locations, encounters challenges, and makes choices that affect the game's outcome.
+This project is a simple *Text-Based Adventure Game* where the player navigates through different locations, encounters challenges, and makes choices that affect the game's outcome.
 The player will move through 3 areas: start, forest and cave. at the start nothing happens, in the forest you can either go further or eat an apple, and in the cave you will fight a monster.
+The user will be given the option to fight or run from the monster.

 ![Responsice Mockup]()